If you’re looking for a guaranteed return on retirement funds, an IRA CD is a good option to consider.

 Can I transfer an IRA CD to another bank?

-A trustee-to-trustee transfer is a possible method to move your IRA CD from one bank to another.
+Yes, you can.
+A trustee-to-trustee transfer is one way to move your IRA CD from one bank to another.
 Here, you won’t touch the money: Your bank with the maturing CD will send money to your new bank provider.
-Before moving your money, make sure that your CD has matured in order to avoid potential early withdrawal penalties on your CD.
+Before moving your money, make sure that your CD has matured in order to avoid potential early withdrawal penalties.

-If you are nearing retirement and want your money to be more liquid, consider transferring the IRA CD to an IRA savings account or IRA money market account before initiating a trustee-to-trustee transfer to another IRA CD.
-Check with your bank to make sure the funds don’t have to be in this IRA savings account or money market account for a certain period.
+If you are nearing retirement and want your money to be more liquid, consider transferring the IRA CD to an IRA savings account or to an IRA money market account instead of another IRA CD.
+Check with your bank to make sure the funds don’t have to be in this IRA savings account or IRA money market account for a certain period.

 What is the penalty for early withdrawal of an IRA CD?

-If you withdraw before age 59 1/2 from a traditional IRA CD, you may be subject to pay an additional 10 percent tax on early distributions.
+Also, if you withdraw before age 59 1/2 from a traditional IRA CD, you may be subject to pay an additional 10 percent tax on early distributions.
 The IRS will make exceptions.
 If the IRA CD term expires within a traditional IRA, you can keep those funds in the IRA but use them to make other investments.

 How to effectively use an IRA CD and avoid penalties